Ready2k/Project2/README.md

 - Grant microphone permissions
 - Have a natural conversation - AI responds automatically when you stop speaking
 - See responses in chat AND hear them spoken simultaneously
+- Use "🗑️ Clear Chat" to reset the conversation state

 ## 🏗️ JSON-Driven Architecture (NEW!)